ART IN PUBLIC SPACES

 Our program is about providing a thoughtful space of belonging for all residents of Nevada County, expressing community values, heightening our awareness, and helping us question our assumptions.
 Art in Public Spaces acknowledges both our California Cultural Districts, and communities that populate our diverse landscapes.
 It is for everyone, a form of collective community expression, reflecting our society and opening our civic spaces.

 Have you visited the Rood Center recently?
-Please take a moment to fill out our brief anonymous survey.
+Click here to take our audience survey!

 About Creative Capital